Darul Aman Stadium

 The Darul Aman Stadium (Stadium Darul Aman) is a multi-purpose all-seater stadium in Alor Setar, Kedah, Malaysia.
 It is currently used mostly for football matches.
 The stadium was opened officially by the Sultan of Kedah in 1962 during Malaya's 1-0 victory against South Korea.
 It has a capacity of 32,387 seats.
 It was one of the venues for the 1997 FIFA World Youth Championship.
-It is the official stadium for Malaysian Super League club Kedah Darul Aman.